webplatform/docs/html/attributes/autofocus/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Unreviewed Import
-|Content=Compatibility Incomplete
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|Provides a way to direct a user to a specific field when a document loads.
-This can provide both direction and convenience for a user, reducing the need to click or tab to a field when a page opens.
-This attribute is true when present on an element, and false when missing.}}
+{{Summary_Section|Provides a way to direct a user to a specific field when a document loads.}}
 {{Markup_Attribute
 |Applies_to=[[html/elements/input|HTMLInputElement]]
 |Property_applies_to=dom/HTMLElement
-|Content=This is the one of the important attribute introduced in HTML5 in terms of UX.
-With this attribute we can focus required element without any JavaScript code.
-And all you need to do is place one attribute to HTML element.
+|Content=This is the one of the important attribute introduced in HTML5 for UX.
+When used on an element, focus is set on that element on page load or when its dialog is shown (such as when a modal window is shown).

-For example if we look at Facebook home page you can see that cursor is automatically pointed to email id field which makes user to just type in the credentials.
+This can provide both direction and convenience for a user, reducing the need to click or tab to a field when a page opens.

+This attribute is true when present on an element, and false when missing.
+Only one element on each page can have the autofocus field.
 }}
 {{Examples_Section
 |Not_required=No